 Usually, doctors give medication to treat fibroid.
 Medicines can stop fibroid to grow, but cannot completely cure it.
 You will require surgery in a later stage of your life.
 There are two types of surgeries doctors recommend:

 - Myomectomy: This type of surgery is done to remove fibroids without taking out the uterus.
 This surgery is advised to women who wish to have children after the treatment.

 - Hysterectomy: This surgery is done when the size of fibroids is large and women are having severe health issues.
 As a result of this surgery, fibroids are removed along with the uterus.
 Women are not able to have children after undergoing a hysterectomy.

 You should get yourself checked as soon as you start noticing symptoms of fibroids.
 In a few cases, fibroids can grow in size resulting in abdomen swelling if not treated in time and hence need to be removed through surgery.
 Untreated fibroids could lead to infertility in some cases but should be checked in detail before coming to any such conclusion.

-Transparent Hands is a Social Enterprise that is empowering people to help others enjoy happy and healthy lives.
+Transparent Hands is empowering people to help others enjoy happy and healthy lives.
 It is a Global Crowdfunding platform that helps in conducting free-of-cost surgeries of underprivileged people in Pakistan.
 It has been able to conduct surgeries of over 200 patients so far out of which more than 15 were women who were suffering from uterine fibroids.
 Most of these women had undergone Hysterectomy and had their uterus removed completely.
 The throbbing abdominal pain and heavy bleeding are now a bygone memory of their lives.